FAIMS/trap-gridded-survey/README.md

 This module was created for the **The Tundzha Regional Archaeological Project**, based at Macquarie University, Sydney, Australia.
 The module has been designed for intensive and systematic field survey (in a grid).
 This module can be used not only in Bulgaria, but anywhere around the world where the same methodology of intensive survey is applied.

 ## Authorship:
-This module was co-developed by Adela Sobotkova at Macquarie University and Petra Janouchova at the FAIMS Project, Department of Ancient History, Macquarie University.
+This module was co-developed by Adela Sobotkova at Macquarie University and Petra Janouchova and Christian Nassif-Haynes at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding:
 Development of this module was funded by the **Macquarie University Strategic Infrastructure -Scheme (MQSIS) 20110091**, aimed to support FAIMS infrastructure development in 2017 and by the **Research Attraction and Acceleration Program (RAAP) NSW Department of Industry 16805/00**, aimed to support innovation and investment in the New South Wales in 2016 and 2017.